 Holidays during term time will not be authorised.
 Absence for leave in term time may only be authorised in exceptional circumstances.
-The application for leave must be made in advance and the Headteacher must be satisfied that there are truly exceptional circumstances based on the individual facts and circumstances of the case.
-Where a leave of absence is granted, the Headteacher will determine the number of days a pupil can be away from school.
+The application for leave must be made in advance and the Headteacher/Head of School must be satisfied that there are truly exceptional circumstances based on the individual facts and circumstances of the case.
+Where a leave of absence is granted, the Headteacher/Head of School will determine the number of days a pupil can be away from school

-A leave of absence is granted entirely at the Headteacher's discretion.
-If the Headteacher does not authorise the absence and parents or carers still choose to go on holiday this will then be deemed unauthorised absence and, marked as code G. As a result, a referral may be submitted to Herefordshire Council, who may initiate legal proceedings or issue a penalty notice.
+A leave of absence is granted entirely at the Headteacher/Head of School's discretion.
+If the Headteacher/Head of School does not authorise the absence and parents or carers still choose to go on holiday this will then be deemed unauthorised absence and, marked as code G. As a result, a referral will be submitted to Herefordshire Council, who may initiate legal proceedings or issue a penalty notice.